For Fans of The Expanse Who Love Romance

 The Starfall Accord was written for exactly you.

 That texture is what readers mean when they say they want "gritty."
-They don't mean grimdark for its own sake.
-They mean: I want to believe in this world enough that the stakes actually hurt me.
+Not grimdark for its own sake, but: I want to believe in this world enough that the stakes actually hurt me.

 The bones are perfect.
 You've just been waiting for a heartbeat inside them.